-Capture the attention of your prospects with the right promotional activities at your trade show booth.
+Capture the attention of your prospects with the right promotional activities at your expo booth.

 With numerous platforms and firms competing for the attendee’s attention, you cannot rely only on your exhibition booth design to attract people.
-You need to be promoting your exhibition presence long before the trade show starts.
+You need to be promoting your exhibition booth design presence long before the expo starts.

 However does one know which platforms and promoting channels are the best for your business?
 Several factors affect your decision before you pre-promote your brand.
 These include such as budget, employee resources, and time.

 Here are some sensible ways to promote your presence at an exhibition show this year.